jesusdf/docker-deb-build/README.md

 # docker-deb-build
-Docker image to build a debian package
+Debian based image (stable-slim) to build a debian package.

+Mount your package folder over /usr/src.
+On start it will exec /usr/src/build.sh